Charles Alvin Beckwith: Career

 In 1965, Beckwith volunteered to return to Vietnam where he was selected to command a high-priority special forces unit Project Delta (Operational Detachment B-52).
 He used his SAS experience to test and select men for long-range reconnaissance operations in South Vietnam.
-Following his promotion to Major, Beckwith led B-52 in the rescue of the besieged Special Forces camp at the Siege of Plei Me, during which President Lyndon B. Johnson requested to speak to him directly over radio in order to congratulate and encourage him; his iron-fist disciplinarian style of running of the camp is described in detail in CBS News Journalist John Laurence's book "The Cat from Hué".
+Following his promotion to Major, Beckwith led B-52 in the rescue of the besieged Special Forces camp at the Siege of Plei Me, during which President Lyndon B. Johnson requested to speak to him directly over radio in order to congratulate and encourage him; his iron-fist disciplinarian style of running the camp is described in detail in CBS News Journalist John Laurence's book The Cat from Huế.

-Beckwith was critically wounded in early 1966 (he took a .50 caliber bullet through his abdomen).
-It was so bad that medical personnel triaged him as beyond help for the second time in his military career.
-This time, again, Beckwith made a full recovery and went on to overhaul the Florida Phase of the U.S. Army Ranger School.
+Beckwith was critically wounded in early 1966, when he took a .50 caliber bullet through the abdomen.
+His ballistic injury was so severe that medical personnel triaged him as beyond help for the second time in his military career.
+Once again, Beckwith made a full recovery and went on to overhaul the Florida Phase of the U.S. Army Ranger School.
 Beckwith transformed this phase from a scripted exercise based upon the Army's World War II experience, into a Vietnam-oriented jungle training regimen.

 In 1968, following the Tet Offensive, then-Lieutenant Colonel Beckwith returned to South Vietnam, taking command of the 2nd Battalion, 327th Infantry (Airborne), 1st Brigade, 101st Airborne Division.
-For the nine months that he commanded the 2/327 (“No Slack”), they saw many successes in combat operations, including: Huế, Operation Mingo, Operation Jeb Stuart, Operation Nevada Eagle (clearing the Huế-Phu Bai area), and Somerset Plain (sweeping the southern portion of the A Shau Valley).
-The toughest job the battalion had was clearing a seven kilometer stretch along Route 547, running west of Huế, eventually defeating the determined NVA defenders so that Fire Support Base Bastogne could be established.
+For the nine months that he commanded the 2/327 (“No Slack”), they saw many successes in combat operations, including: Huế, Operation Mingo, Operation Jeb Stuart, Operation Nevada Eagle (clearing the Huế-Phú Bài area), and Somerset Plain (sweeping the southern portion of the A Shau Valley).
+The toughest job the battalion had was clearing a seven-kilometer stretch along Route 547, running west of Huế, eventually defeating the determined NVA defenders so that Fire Support Base Bastogne could be established.

 From 1973 to 1974, Beckwith served as commander, Control Team "B" with the Joint Casualty Resolution Center (JCRC) located at RTAFB Nakhon Phanom, Thailand.
 Under the Command of BG Robert C. Kingston, USA, JCRC's sole mission was to assist the Secretaries of the Armed Services to resolve the fate of servicemen still missing and unaccounted for as a result of the hostilities throughout Indochina.
 JCRC had a predominantly operational role—the carrying out of field search, excavation, recovery, and repatriation activities.
-He was promoted to colonel and in 1975 returned to Fort Bragg, North Carolina as the Commandant of the U.S. Army Special Warfare School.
+He was promoted to colonel and in 1975 returned to Fort Bragg, North Carolina as Commandant of the U.S. Army Special Warfare School.